 CHS 490 is open for use, but is not be staffed by the library.
 Room 290 is closed.
 Frey is also not a pickup location for book holds or Document Delivery items.

 GV Brew Is Closed

-GV Brew, the café in the Mary Idema Pew Library, will close on Thursday, October 8th.
+GV Brew, the café in the Mary Idema Pew Library, is closed.
 The Lobby Shop in Kirkhof will remain open.

 Focus on Wellness

 Campus Recreation can help you focus on wellness - it's especially important right now!

 Returned books may be quarantined for 4 days before they are checked in, so they may still show as checked out for 4 days after you return them (you will not be charged late fines for these days).
 This quarantine is less labor intensive and less damaging to materials than sanitizing each item individually, with equally effective results.

 If you need a book that is showing as checked out, reach out to us via our virtual services, and we can see if it's been returned and in quarantine.